How to Outsource Software Development: 10 Simple Steps

 b.
 MSA

-An MSA lists out the basic terms and conditions that will define the long-term relationship between the two parties.
+An MSA lists the basic terms and conditions defining the long-term relationship between the two parties.
 If the MSA is in place, the two parties won’t have to renegotiate the terms in the future and can quickly move on with the development.

 The primary elements of an MSA include: